aprilrpil/finding-fit.github.io/module4.md

 4. **How many seconds did you do your push-ups and curl-ups?**
     - I couldn't complete the whole minute doing the push-ups, but I managed to do it for curl-ups.
 On the other hand, while I couldn't finish the whole 60 seconds for push-ups, I did manage to do 20 push-ups in 36 seconds.
 Based on the number of push-ups, I did _average_ for my age group, but I couldn't celebrate it because I didn't last for 60 seconds.
 For curl ups, I did 25 curl-ups in 60 seconds which is _below average_ so I'm not too happy about that either.
 5. **Are you satisfied with your BMI and WHR results?**
-    - Yes but my biggest concern is maintaining it, however, since my BMI is near the threshold for 'underweight' category.
+    - Yes but my biggest concern is maintaining it as my BMI is near the threshold for 'underweight' category.
 It is very easy for me to lose weight because of stress and lack of appetite because of food that I find unappeealing/that I do not like.

 ---